Medically reviewed by Katelyn Hagerty, FNP

 The possibilities are endless.

 It may scare some people to bring sex toys (like this penis vibrator) into the bedroom, but for heterosexual men, inviting a toy into your intimate space may help you satisfy your partner in ways you didn’t know were possible.
+Some sex toys may even help with ED.

 It may help your partner achieve orgasm more quickly, more easily or more intensely.